AlgyJr/ios_guides/Understanding-Swift.md

    // UIView is a parent of UITableView let myView = myTableView as UIView
    ```

-2. Conditional conversion with `as?` => This is a cautious cast.
-If the cast fails, it will return nil.
+2. **Conditional conversion** with `as?` => This is a cautious cast.
+If the cast fails, it will return `nil`.
 This is needed when downcasting from a parent type to a child type.
    ```swift
    // If myView is actually a tableView, the downcast will succeed, otherwise it will fail safely if let myTableView = myView as?
 UITableView {